Gampasani/Car-sales-Dashboard/README.md

 Introduction:

 Hello, I'm Teja, a data enthusiast with a passion for turning raw data into insightful visualizations.
-This repository contains two comprehensive car sales dashboards created using Excel and Power BI.
+This repository contains the above two comprehensive car sales dashboards created using Excel and Power BI.
 These dashboards provide key insights into various aspects of car sales, including brand performance, transmission modes, and sales trends.

 Dashboard Overview: